abigail-ryan/hangman/README.md

 * The number of remaining guesses must be displayed to the player throughout.
 * The player must be notified when they have guessed an incorrect/correct letter.
 * The player must be notified if they have won/lost the game.
-* The player must be able to play the game again or exit back to the start.
+* The player must be able to play the game again or end the program.

 #### Scope